ecatmur/stacktrace-from-exception/paper.md

 This shows some similarity to Python [[python]], where `sys.exc_info` yields a tuple of exception and traceback.

-Drawbacks: new syntax, could be understood as providing multiple types to be caught.
+Drawbacks: new syntax, could be misunderstood as providing multiple types to be caught.

 # Concerns